Craig Millar (rugby union)

+Craig William Millar (クレイグ ミラー, Kureigu Mirā) is a professional rugby union player who plays as a prop for Japan Rugby League One club Saitama Wild Knights.
+Born in New Zealand, he represents Japan at international level after qualifying on residency grounds.

-Early career
+Early life

 Millar is a native of the Otago region in New Zealand's South Island, having been born and raised in the city of Dunedin.
 He attended the prestigious Otago Boys' High School in his hometown where he played first XV rugby before going on to study accounting at the University of Otago.
 After graduating, he split his time working as an accountant with building a rugby career, initially playing for Pirates in Otago's local club rugby competition.